BNB Card (BNBCARD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BNB Card Historical Price

-According to the latest data gathered on BNB Card live price page, the current price of BNB Card is 0.00331199USD.
-The circulating supply of BNB Card(BNBCARD) is 1.00B BNBCARD , giving it a market capitalization of $3.31M.
+According to the latest data gathered on BNB Card live price page, the current price of BNB Card is 0.00263144USD.
+The circulating supply of BNB Card(BNBCARD) is 1.00B BNBCARD , giving it a market capitalization of $2.60M.

 The BNB Card Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BNBCARD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.